Sacred Facts · At a Glance

 The Sikh tradition emphasizes:

-Sikhism rejects caste,偶像崇拜 (idol worship in the Hindu sense), empty ritual, and religious intolerance.
-The community (panth) is meant to be a "royal priesthood" — a people living ethically and welcoming all.
+Sikhism rejects caste, idol worship, empty ritual, and religious intolerance.
+The community (panth) is meant to be a "royal priesthood" — a people living ethically and welcoming all (McLeod 1968; Grewal 1990).

-Today, Sikhs number about 30 million — the fifth-largest religion in the world.
-They are known worldwide for their integrity, community service (the langar tradition of free community meals), and the beautiful music of the SGGS (Raagas embedded in the Guru Granth Sahib).
+Today, Sikhs number about 25–30 million worldwide — the fifth-largest religion in the world.
+They are known worldwide for their integrity, community service (the langar tradition of free community meals), and the sacred music of the Guru Granth Sahib, set to classical ragas.

 Sikhism (Sikh Dharma) emerged in the late 15th century in the Punjab, in a context of Sufi Muslim and Bhakti Hindu movements that emphasized personal devotion over institutional religion.
 Guru Nanak (1469–1539) taught that the ultimate reality (Sat Nam, "True Name"; Waheguru, "Wonderful Lord") is beyond religious categories: neither Hindu nor Muslim, but accessible to all who seek with sincerity.